gogopavl/flink-gelly-algorithms/README.md

 2. Run `mvn clean package` in order to build the project
 3. The JAR is located within the `target` folder

+## Configuring the cluster

+To configure the system edit the `conf/flink-conf.yaml` file

+- `jobmanager.heap.size: Nm` (the heap size for the JobManager JVM - e.g. 4096m)

+- `taskmanager.heap.size: Nm` (the heap size for the TaskManager JVM - e.g. 4096m)

+- `taskmanager.numberOfTaskSlots: N` (the number of parallel operator or user function instances that a single TaskManager can run (DEFAULT: 1).
+If this value is larger than 1, a single TaskManager takes multiple instances of a function or operator.
+That way, the TaskManager can utilize multiple CPU cores, but at the same time, the  available memory is divided between the different operator or function instances.
+This value is typically proportional to the number of physical CPU cores that the TaskManager’s machine has - e.g. equal to the number of cores, or half the number of cores)

 ## Starting/Monitoring/Stopping the cluster

 - To start the (local) Flink cluster run: